Medically reviewed by Drugs.com. Last updated on Oct 1, 2021.

 How is DermacinRx Empricaine Supplied

-Lidocaine 2.5% and Prilocaine 2.5% Cream, USP is available as the following:
+Lidocaine and Prilocaine Cream USP, 2.5%/2.5% is a white to off-white cream supplied as the following:

 Packaged in the USA by: